 - We use chemical-free printing plates, manufactured from aluminium, which are 100% recyclable after use.

-- We use PDF soft proofing and FTP uploading of files to reduce materials and resources.
+- We use PDF soft proofing and secure digital file transfer to reduce materials and resources.

 - We fulfil mailing in-house to reduce the carbon footprint of extra transportation.

-- Mailing film (plastic polythene wrap) is a hot topic, but in most cases our polythene (LDPE) mailbags are recyclable.
+- Our mailing film (plastic polythene wrap) is a hot topic, however, in most cases our polythene (LDPE) mailbags are fully recyclable.

 Our Printer’s Environmental Certifications

-Our printer is Pensord and they have the following environmental certifications:
+We use Pensord press to print Caffeine, they have the following environmental certifications: